 The ReGrow Program intends to alleviate negative economic impacts to, and strengthen, the agricultural industry in Puerto Rico.
 The project's direct and indirect impacts are limited to a small area on a single land parcel.
-The project will benefit the farm owner by providing access to water and improving agricultural production.
+The project will benefit the farm owner by improving agricultural use and production.
 The project would not facilitate development that would negatively affect human health or result in disproportionate adverse environmental impacts to low-income or minority populations.
 The project is in compliance with Executive Order 12898.